Eyes and fevers

-Since 1800 AD, other new inventions have helped scientists to figure out more and more about how human bodies work.
+Since 1800 AD, other new inventions have helped scientists to figure out more and more about how human organs work.
 First, better microscopes let Henri Dutrochet see that people’s bodies were made of cells.
-Then gradually through the 1800s European and American scientists figured out that cells themselves were made of smaller parts.
-They found out what lysosomes and mitochondria did.

 Even in the 1850s, though, people still had no idea what your liver was for.
 Then the invention of modern chemistry allowed a French researcher, Claude Bernard, to see that the liver regulated sugar levels, and then over the next generation other researchers gradually figured out that the liver filters poisons out of your blood.
 About 1900, the Russian researcher Ivan Pavlov figured out a way to observe the insides of living animals, which helped to show how they worked.